 “There is a very long lag time between exposure to alcohol and the development of cancer (10-20 years).
 This is an especially important message for young women in relation to breast cancer risk.
 New research has shown a clear association between drinking in young women and the risk of developing both benign breast disease and breast cancer in later life.
 Therefore teenage girls should delay the onset of drinking for as long as possible.”

 For parents who would like to talk to their children about alcohol and its effects, see our dedicated Parent Pages on our website.
 Here you’ll find information and advice to help initiate and guide the conversation, along with downloadable resources including a booklet and videos to watch together.
 See drinkaware.ie/parents

 Dr Laffoy said: “For women in Ireland, the most important impact from alcohol is in relation to breast cancer.
 Approximately 12% of all breast cancers (300 cases per year) are associated with alcohol consumption.

 For men, the most important impact relates to bowel cancer where around 100 cases are caused by alcohol annually (one in every twelve cases).
 Consumption of just one standard drink per day is associated with a seven per cent increase in the risk of developing breast cancer, compared to non-drinkers, while consuming three to six standard drinks per day increases the risk of breast cancer by 41%.”

-To reduce your risk of developing cancer, and a number of other long-term serious health concerns, you should not exceed the low-risk guidelines for alcohol consumption:
+To reduce your cancer risk, and a number of other long-term serious health issues, you should not exceed the low-risk alcohol guidelines:

-Common examples of a standard drink are a half pint of beer; small glass of wine; pub measure of spirits.
+Common examples of a standard drink are a half pint of beer, small glass of wine (100ml) and a pub measure of spirits (35.5%).